chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 An expression may also be a binary expression, like `4 * 9` or `8 > 4`, consisting of an operator and two operands.
 Binary expressions follow these type rules:

-- If the operator is `+`, the operands must be integers, strings, or chars
+- If the operator is `+`, the operands must be integers, strings, or characters
 - If the operator is `-`, `*`, `/`, `%`, `^`, `<`, `>`, `<=`, or `>=`, the operands must be integers
 - Both operands must have the same type